-- 2.3 The Foundation will make reasonable adjustments for managing behaviour which is related to a pupil's disability. - 3 Relationship to Guidelines, Procedures, other Policies and Legal Requirements - 3.1 The code of behaviour at DCSF is based on three main principles, all of which involve self-discipline and a proper regard for those in authority: - Respect for the individual; - Respect for property, whether an individual's or DCSF's; - The duty to contribute to a positive environment in which everyone can learn, and to maintain DCSF's reputation. - 3.2 Pupil discipline is covered by DfE advice Behaviour in Schools, September 2022, and School Suspensions and Permanent Exclusions, May 2023. - 3.3 Supporting documentation is to be found within the Durham School Rules, Behaviour Pathways documents, CPD and INSET documents and the Staff and Volunteer Code of Conduct. - 3.4 This policy should be read in conjunction with the following other policies: - Safeguarding Policy - Curriculum Policy - Educational Visits Policy - Complaints Policy (Parents) - Pupil Complaints Policy - Online Safety Policy - Equality, Diversity and Inclusion Policy - Special Educational Needs and Disability Policy - Anti-Bullying Policy
+- 2.3 The Foundation will make reasonable adjustments for managing behaviour which is related to a pupil's disability. - 3 Relationship to Guidelines, Procedures, other Policies and Legal Requirements - 3.1 The code of behaviour at DCSF is based on three main principles, all of which involve self-discipline and a proper regard for those in authority: - · Respect for the individual; - Respect for property, whether an individual's or DCSF's; - The duty to contribute to a positive environment in which everyone can learn, and to maintain DCSF's reputation. - 3.2 Pupil discipline is covered by DfE advice Behaviour in Schools, February 2024, and Suspension and Permanent Exclusion from Maintained Schools, Academies and Pupil Referral Units in England, Including Pupil Movement, August 2024. - 3.3 Supporting documentation is to be found within the Durham School Rules, Behaviour Pathways documents, CPD and INSET documents and the Staff and Volunteer Code of Conduct. - 3.4 This policy should be read in conjunction with the following other policies: - Safeguarding Policy - Curriculum Policy - Educational Visits Policy - Complaints Policy (Parents) - Pupil Complaints Policy - Online Safety Policy - Equality, Diversity and Inclusion Policy - Special Educational Needs and Disability Policy